 - Recruitment teams can make sure that interviews and careers information empower people with disabilities to have the same opportunities.

-- Marketers, communication teams, or anyone that updates online content can learn how to write and structure content in a user-friendly way.
+- Marketers, communication teams, or anyone who updates online content can learn how to write and structure content in a user-friendly way.

 - Designers can explore best practices for typography and inclusive colour variations.